 Ain’t No Cure for the Summertime Blues…Or Is There (Remix)?

-When I was your age going to college, books were engraved on rock and there were no wimpy backpacks to carry them in.
+When I was your age going to college, books were engraved on rock and there were no backpacks to carry them in.
 No buses on campus and the freshman dorms were so far away from everything it was like walking to Nicaragua for breakfast where we had gruel.
-No meal plans.
-Same for lunch and dinner.
-And there was none of this Charles Dickens “Please, sir, I want some more.”
+No meal plans, the same for lunch and dinner.
+And there was none of this Charles Dickens stuff, “Please, Sir, I want some more!”
 (Oliver Twist was a wimpy punk!).
 Papyrus hadn’t been invented.
 Neither had language.
 Profs grunted and scratched themselves and we just had to remember it as best we could because you couldn’t write anything down.
 There was no Facebook when we left campus for the summer.
 We just clamped our teeth down on sticks and screamed it out for three months.
-And we were just glad to have sticks to clamp our teeth down on…
+And we were glad just to have sticks to clamp our teeth down on…

 Okay, I’m back and my inner “codger” is locked up with his pudding.
-Terms are winding down and thousands of students will head home for the summer.
+Terms are mostly done and graduates have all “pomped”.
+Thousands of students will head home for the summer.
 Summers can be tough.
-Many new Christians only understand their new faith in the context of the campus.
-Home can be a desert with non-Christian families and friends.
-Some have no church home or a family church that doesn’t serve up much spiritual meat on the bone.
+Many new Christians only understand their new faith in the context of the campus and a Christian group.
+Home can be a desert with non-Christian family and/or friends.
+Some have no church home or a family church that doesn’t serve up much meat on the bone.
 Add to that the stress of the job search to help with tight finances.
-While I didn’t have Facebook (I am on it now), I wish I had.
-Today we do and we should work it like mad through the summer to keep each other strong.
-Be sure to give quick responses through the summer; someone else may really need the encouragement.
+While I didn’t have Facebook then, I wish I had.
+Today we do and we should work it like mad through the summer; someone else may really need the encouragement.
 One guy writes, “Hey, everyone!
 I miss y’all guys like woah.
-LIKE, WOAH.”
+LIKE, WOAH!”
 He’s not alone.

-I’d like to help.
-First I’d like to put a couple of things on your summer reading list.
-One is “Surprised By Oxford” by Carolyn Weber.
-A young woman takes her sin and brokenness of to grad school at Oxford – and finds Jesus Christ.
-If we’re tired of hearing the baloney about how the university is death to faith, this book brings home a slice of all the good things that Jesus does on campus that we will miss this summer.
-A second is “Meeting God In the Flesh” by Don Everts.
-This little beauty glides under most people’s radar and is a spiritual IV speeding Jesus Christ into our deep places.
-Hearts and Minds Books will give the usual discount if you say the “Geezer” sent you.
-Both of these will be fresh oxygen for the hot summer.
+I’d like to help – first with a couple of things for your summer reading list.
+One is “Surprised By Oxford” (Nelson) by Carolyn Weber.
+A young woman takes her sin and brokenness off to grad school at Oxford – and finds Jesus Christ.
+If we’re tired (and I am) of hearing the baloney about how the university is death to faith, this book brings home a big slice (with butter) of all the good things that Jesus does on campus that we will miss this summer.
+I’ve been told this is a Christian “chick” book.
+My response?
+HIKE UP YOUR BIG BOY BRITCHES, SUCK IT UP AND READ THE BOOK….BE A MAN!
+My second is “Meeting God in the Flesh” (IVP) by Don Everts.
+This little beauty glides in under the radar and is a spiritual IV speeding Jesus into our deep places.
+Hearts and Minds Books will give the usual “Geezer” discount of 20% if you say you saw them here.
+Both of these will be fresh oxygen for the summer.

-Finally, all posts on geezeronthequad.com this summer will be Bible studies from the Gospel of John for students away from campus and for student lovers on sabbath reloading for next fall.
+To go even further to keep you fresh for the summer, all posts on geezeronthequad.com this summer will be Bible studies from the Gospel of John for students away from campus as well as lovers of students on sabbath reloading for next fall.
+We did this last summer it really popped for you guys.
+And John hasn’t run out of Jesus.
 Each study will have both a heart application (personal) and a “street” (ministry) application.
-If these help anybody at all, please spread them around.
+If these help you out, be generous with that posting and sharing thing.

-Please return your seats to the upright position and had your infrared night vision goggles to the attendant at the rear as you leave. see you next post at geezeronthequad.com.
+Please return our seats to the upright position and hand your infrared night vision goggles to the attendant at the rear as you leave.
+See you next post at geezeronthequad.com